Italy passes tax-cutting 2016 budget, dismissing EU doubts

 This month he raised it again to 2.4 percent - compared with a targeted 2.6 percent this year - partly to accommodate the handouts for security forces and 18 year-olds.

-He dismissed accusations that he was currying favor with voters ahead of important mayoral elections next year in Italy's main cities, and has stepped up combative tones against what he sees as German-imposed fiscal rigor.
+He dismissed accusations that he was currying favour with voters ahead of important mayoral elections next year in Italy's main cities, and has stepped up combative tones against what he sees as German-imposed fiscal rigour.

 "Let's be frank...Europe has to serve all 28 countries not just one," Renzi said in an interview in the Financial Times on Tuesday, in reference to Germany.